My Blog List

 The Israeli flight attendants are super nice.
 Unlike the notorious flight attendants from United and American Airlines, they don’t frown or tell us to go back to our seats when we stand by the bathrooms and do all kinds of stretches for what feels like a long time.
 I am so grateful to them for allowing me to loiter near their service station.
 They offer us pastries and sandwiches.
 Rita looks a bit disappointed when she realizes that they served her the same pastries in the esteemed business class (a.k.a. premium).
 But they offered more variety over there, she tells me.
 I have to stop myself from rolling my eyes.

 The Israeli woman I met earlier comes out of the bathroom and sees me.
 I introduce her to Rita, and from that moment, my presence is no longer required.
-Once Rita finds out that the woman owns a clothing store in Portland, she starts telling her about her own jewelry business (she also sells jewelry and clothes at arts and craft fairs and street festivals) and asks to friend her on Facebook.
+Once Rita finds out that the woman owns a clothing store in Portland, she starts telling her about her own jewelry business (she also sells jewelry and clothes at arts and crafts fairs and street festivals) and asks to friend her on Facebook.
 She can come to Oregon to visit and see the store.
 She loves the woman’s haircut and clothes, and especially her boots, she exclaims appreciatively.

 She shows the woman her Facebook page with the jewelry she sells and they discuss business.
 The woman notices that in the profile picture, Rita has dozens of thin, long, blond braid extensions but now she has shoulder-length brownish hair with blond highlights.
 “I had to let my scalp rest, but I’ll get new extensions when I return, or maybe I’ll get new ones in Israel,” Rita says and then suggests that they meet in Israel.
 The woman is traveling to visit her aging parents and is not sure if she will have time to meet.
 For a moment, she seems to be drowning in the tsunami of friendliness and interest showered on her by Rita.
 I am just an observer, watching the scene unfold in front of me.
 When Rita goes to the bathroom, I tell the woman that Rita is a super friendly person who loves to meet people, especially Israelis.
 “I prefer your quiet style better,” she says without looking at me.